DCS-training/ShinyTutorial/README.md

 * [Author and contact](#author-and-contact)

 ## General info
 This repository contains all the files related to the tutorial "Building interactive web applications in R using SHINY", both ones necessary to create a tutorial PDF file as well as a functioning example of a Shiny app.
-The tutorial aims at familiarizing the reader with all key stages of web app creation in R, including all key libraries.
+The tutorial (DOI: https://doi.org/10.5281/zenodo.5705151) aims at familiarizing the reader with all key stages of web app creation in R, including all key libraries.

 ## Technical background
 PDF document was knitted in RStudio (ver.
 1.3.1073; R ver.
 4.02), using RMarkdown library (ver.
 2.7) and TinyTex (LaTex distribution).
 Diagrams presented (Fig. 5-7, namely: AppStructure, SideLayout, TabsetLayout) were done in MS PowerPoint.